-Requirements are slightly different for each condition and for each dog.
-So if your own vet or surgeon has advised you regarding safe activities and exercise for your own particular dog, then do take care to follow their guidelines.
+Each dog has slightly different needs.
+So if your own vet or surgeon has advised you regarding safe activities and exercise for your own particular dog, do take care to follow their guidelines.

 A little slow walking is generally safe (unless specifically banned by the dog’s surgeon), as is standing calmly on all four paws.
-Chewing on toys is usually safe, though it is important that your dog doesn’t throw toys into the air and then chase them.
+Chewing on toys is usually safe, though it’s important that your dog doesn’t throw toys into the air and then chase them.

 As recovery progresses, your dog may be allowed to walk for longer.
 Do follow any guidelines provided by your surgeon.
 For more information about do’s and don’ts during recovery, click here.

-In some cases, the only way to ensure that your dog stays safe is to put him or her into a secure, comfortable recovery space.
+In many cases, the only way to keep your dog safe is to put them into a secure, comfortable recovery space.
 This could be a crate if you can get hold of one big enough for your dog.
 Or it could be an open-topped pen if your dog definitely won’t jump out.
-Or you might set up a room in your house to be a “recovery room” for your dog.
-If your surgeon has already advised “crate rest” or “room rest” for a certain number of weeks, then do your very best to follow their recommendation.
+Or you might set up a room in your house to be a recovery room for your dog.
 Try the following links for more information:

-Above: Dogs must not jump onto furniture or race about during recovery.
-In some cases, the best option is to allocate a recovery room in which the dog can stay safe whenever he or she is off the lead.
+Above: Dogs musn’t jump onto furniture or race about during recovery.
+In some cases, the best option is to set up a recovery room in which they can stay safe whenever they’re off the lead.

 A comfortable recovery space

-For good recovery, your dog needs to be as comfortable as possible in their recovery space.
-For a start, the crate or pen must be large enough for your dog to lie fully stretched out, and to sit, stand and turn around easily, and it should offer enough space for your dog to eat and drink as well as to lie down.
+Your dog needs to be as comfortable as possible in their recovery space for good recovery.
+For a start, the crate or pen must be large enough for them to lie fully stretched out, and to sit, stand and turn around easily, and it should offer enough space for your dog to eat and drink as well as to lie down.

-It is a good idea to introduce your dog’s recovery area to them gradually if at all possible.
-It is also important to set the recovery space up as a pleasant area before your dog even sees it.
+It’s a good idea to introduce your dog’s recovery area to them gradually if at all possible.
+Remember to set the recovery space up as a pleasant area before your dog even sees it.

-Remember to include soft bedding, food, water and something good to chew on such as a food-dispensing toy.
+Do include soft bedding, food, water and something good to chew on such as a food-dispensing toy.

 You may find the following links useful: